Internationalise your Brand Successfully

 Having operated your business successfully in Singapore, and given how Covid 19 has impacted so many businesses, this may be as good time as any to consider spreading business risk by growing your business beyond our shores.
 Many brands leverage their brand equity and Business know-how to enter new markets.
 There are many routes to growing your brand footprint regionally, including, the set up of corporate owned outlets, joint ventures, franchising and for the larger SMEs, expansion via mergers and acquisition.

 Regardless of the expansion strategy you select, it is never advisable to make the bold step of entering a new territory without first defining your international growth objectives.
-Any business that wants to break into new markets must begin by asking itself what is its’ competitive advantage and key differentiating factors it posesses over other brands.
+Any business that wants to break into new markets must begin by asking itself what is its’ competitive advantage and key differentiating factors it possesses over other brands.
 It then needs to dedicate time to producing answers to three big questions:

 1. What markets to enter?